jaclu/tmux-menus/README.md

 One gotcha is that in the Red Hat universe the package is not called whiptail, the package containing whiptail is called `newt`.

-MacOS does not come with whiptail, but it is available in Homebrew, and most other package managers.
+MacOS does not come with whiptail, but it is available in the Homebrew package `newt`.

 </details>
 <details>